dmitrylife/psi-continuum-statespace/README.md

 It does not introduce new cosmological models, modify the Psi–Continuum v2 API, or perform parameter fitting.

-All results are derived exclusively from the frozen background-level functions provided by Psi–Continuum v2.
+derived from a fixed, frozen background-level implementation consistent with Psi–Continuum v2.

 The package is designed to support fully reproducible state-space diagnostics.